-Examples of documents and records to be provided by manufacturer or supplier are:
+Examples of documents and records to be provided by the manufacturer or supplier are:

 - Installation, operation and maintenance manuals;

 - Equipment layout;

 - Equipment arrangement;

 - Hydraulic circuit diagrams;

 - Wiring diagrams;

-- Operation/ maintenance logbooks;
+- Operation/maintenance logbooks; and

-- Process flow charts; and.
+- Process flow charts.

-Documents and records to be provided by the escalator / moving walks contractor are:
+Documents and records to be provided by the escalator/moving walk contractor are:

-- Risk assessment record; and - Safe working procedures and checklists.
+- · Risk assessment record; and - Safe working procedures and checklists.